bhardwaj-lab/sincei/docs/content/tutorials/sincei_tutorial_10xATAC.rst

     :width: 1600 px
     :scale: 50 %

-The figure above shows that we can easily replicate the expected cell-type results from the scATAC data using **sincei**.
+The figure above shows that we can somewhat replicate the expected cell-type results from the scATAC data using **sincei**.
 This was done using only 1/23th of original data (chromosome 1) and basic pre-processing steps, therefore the results should only improve with full data, better cell/region filtering and optimizing the analysis parameters.